Olwiba/Oliver.Bannister.me-Bootstrap/README.md

 ### Aim

 At this time im planning to try and keep my site simple but beautiful and after I have hit MVP I will start to impliment other features that I want.
+I want to be able to showcase all my projects that i have completed to date.

 # Technologies Used